DMTF/Redfish-Service-Validator/README.md

 Action names are formatted as `#<Namespace>.<ActionName>`.

 Ensure all necessary schema files are available to the tool.
-By default, the validator will attempt to download the latest DSP8010 bundle from the DMTF's publication site to cover standard definitions.
+By default, the validator will attempt to download the latest DSP8010 bundle from DMTF's publication site to cover standard definitions.
 A valid download location for any OEM extensions need to be specified in the service at the `/redfish/v1/$metadata` URI so the validator is able to download and resolve these definitions.

 For OEM extensions, verify the construction of the OEM schema is correct.